Toronto collision leaves 9 dead, 16 injured; suspect in custody | East Idaho News

 Another witness, Christian Ali, said he came onto the scene and saw bodies and evidence of the destruction.

-He first saw a man unconscious at the side of the road and figured it was a terrible accident after he saw debris from a car.
+He first saw a man unconscious at the side of the road and figured it was a terrible accident after also noticing debris from a car.

 “Two blocks over, I saw another gentleman unconscious in the middle of the road and a policeman leaning over him holding his neck,” Ali said.